 The impact of the UK Shared Prosperity Fund was carefully assessed, taking into account lessons learned and outcomes from previous projects.
 Reviewing the successes and challenges of past initiatives has provided valuable insights into the most effective ways to enhance accessibility and support these groups.
-The applications received in this round have a strong focus on business support and energy efficiency, which will impact all users by reducing the running costs of the buildings, ensuring the services stay open and accessible to all.
-This analysis ensures that the fund's allocations are not only evidence-based but also aligned with proven strategies that promote inclusivity and equal opportunity for all citizens.
+The applications received in this round have a strong focus on business support and boosting local economy.
+This approach ensures that the fund's allocations are not only evidence-based but also aligned with proven strategies that promote inclusivity and equal opportunity for all citizens.